GLOBAL MARKETS-Tech leads equities' rebound as Powell sticks to script

 By Tom Westbrook

-SYDNEY, Jan 12 (Reuters) - Stocks and commodities rose in relief and the dollar hit a six-week low on Wednesday, after Federal Reserve Chair Jerome Powell sounded less hawkish than expected in testimony to Congress, as he charts a path out of pandemic policy settings.
+SYDNEY, Jan 12 (Reuters) - Stocks and commodities rose in relief on Wednesday and the dollar hit a six-week low after U.S. Federal Reserve Chair Jerome Powell sounded less hawkish than expected in testimony to Congress, while economic data showed more room for policy easing in China.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 1% to a one-month high, led by a 3.5% jump for tech stocks in Hong Kong .HSTECH. .HK
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 1.4% to a one-and-a-half month high, led by a 4.3% jump for tech stocks in Hong Kong .HSTECH..HK

-Powell told a congressional hearing on his confirmation for a second term at the helm of the central bank that the economy could handle the COVID-19 surge and tighter monetary policy.
+Powell told a congressional hearing on his confirmation for a second term at the helm of the central bank that the economy could weather the COVID-19 surge and was ready for tighter monetary policy.

 But he did not go into any new details beyond what traders already gleaned from the minutes of last months' Fed meeting and that turned out to be enough to staunch selling in the Treasury market and U.S. tech stocks.